flowr-analysis/flowr/wiki/Normalized AST.md

 ```

-_The generation of the class diagram required 675.96 ms._
+_The generation of the class diagram required 910.23 ms._
 </details>

 Node types are controlled by the [<code><span title="Types as we use them for our normalized AST.
-See  RNode  for a union type of all normalized AST nodes in-use.
+See RNode for a union type of all normalized AST nodes in#45;use.
 For each enum member, the respective normalized AST node should be referenced in the corresponding comment.">RType</span></code>](https://github.com/flowr-analysis/flowr/tree/main//src/r-bridge/lang-4.x/ast/model/type.ts#L159) enum (see [`./src/r-bridge/lang-4.x/ast/model/type.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/r-bridge/lang-4.x/ast/model/type.ts)),
 which is used to distinguish between different types of nodes.
 Additionally, every AST node is generic with respect to the `Info` type which allows for arbitrary decorations (e.g., parent inforamtion or dataflow constraints).
 Most notably, the `info` field holds the `id` of the node, which is used to reference the node in the [dataflow graph](https://github.com/flowr-analysis/flowr/wiki//Dataflow%20Graph).